-• To extract features from a batch run:
+To extract features from a batch run:

-'''

 pyradiomics <path/to/input>

-'''

-• The input file for batch processing is a CSV file where the first row is contains headers and each subsequent row represents one combination of an image and a segmentation and contains at least 2 elements: 1) path/to/image, 2) path/to/mask.
+The input file for batch processing is a CSV file where the first row is contains headers and each subsequent row represents one combination of an image and a segmentation and contains at least 2 elements: 1) path/to/image, 2) path/to/mask.
 The headers specify the column names and must be "Image" and "Mask" for image and mask location, respectively (capital sensitive).
 Additional columns may also be specified, all columns are copied to the output in the same order (with calculated features appended after last column).
-To specify custom label values for each combination, a column "Label" can optionally be added, which specifies the desired extraction label for each combination.
+To specify custom values for label in each combination, a column "Label" can optionally be added, which specifies the desired extraction label for each combination.
 Values specified in this column take precedence over label values specified in the parameter file or on the commandline.
 If a row contains no value, the default (or globally customized) value is used instead.

-'''
+Similarly, an optional value for the label_channel setting can be provided in a column "Label_channel".

 Note: All headers should be unique and different from headers provided by PyRadiomics (<filter><class><feature>).

-'''
+In case of conflict, values are overwritten by the PyRadiomics values.